Inf & Imm HLA MHC Evolution Genetics Genetic Epidemiology Epidemiology Biostatistics Glossary Homepage

 NATURAL KILLER CELL RECEPTORS

-M. Tevfik Dorak, M.D., Ph.D.
+Mehmet Tevfik DORAK, M.D., Ph.D.

-Table I. Characteristics of NK cell receptor families
+Table I. Characteristics of NK Cell Receptor Families

 NK Receptor Family